mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 So that’s why if you *think* it, that is you immediately create a huge gap, just like [between] heaven and earth.
 That’s why here it says, “Even if you arrive immediately at the point of solitary liberation, you haven’t avoided looking back to the village gate from ten thousand miles away.”
 Anyway, you are just floating around trees and grasses.
 It’s a [ghost story].

 The other day I went to Milwaukee, and one of the Tibetan Buddhist groups taught me a very interesting...
 I don’t want to tell this story because it’s a little bit...
-I’m hesitating. *[He laughs a little.]* But anyway, whatever he does, he always is always very strongly  imaginative about Avalokiteshvara, [the bodhisattva of] compassion.
+I’m hesitating. *[He laughs a little.]* But anyway, whatever [this person] does, he always is always very strongly imaginative about Avalokiteshvara, [the bodhisattva of] compassion.
 He tries to create the energy of Avalokiteshvara, so-called compassion, whatever he does.
 Particularly when he has excitement: right in the middle of excitement, he tries to create energy of Avalokiteshvara’s compassion.
 And then he feels pretty good!
 So he said, “Is that right?”
-I said, “Yes, or no.” Well, in a sense it’s pretty good, but in a sense it’s nothing but a ghost.
+I said, “Yes, or no.”

+Well, in a sense it’s pretty good, but in a sense it’s nothing but a ghost.
 Depending on the trees and grasses.
 Depending on the imagination of Avalokiteshvara, and “haunting” the excitement, spiritual fascination.
 If you are really stuck even a moment there, you just look at that experience.
 It’s not the last word of peace.
 Peace and harmony is not something coming from outside, but from you.
 Not *from* you... *in* you. *You* are peace.
 You must be peace itself.

-So even though you constantly practice like this, and even though you feel good because you can get the energy of compassion, or you can get the energy of your life, but it is still [an imaginary] world.
+So even though you constantly practice like this, and even though you feel good because you can get the energy of compassion, or you can get the energy of your life, it is still [an imaginary] world.
 Because it is nothing to do with real peace of you.
 Because you are still swayed away by imagination of energy, or spiritual fascination, or excitement... many things.
 Feeling good or not feeling bad, always.
 But real peace is you must be the last word of your being, *exactly*.

 So that’s why here it says like this: